bitovi/hatchify/docs/jsonapi/README.md

 GET /api/sales-people/ffaf131e-9e27-4bd6-a715-59fff9ed5044
 ```

-And get a response that looks like:
+And get a successful response that looks like:

 ```json
 {